scepman/csr-request/enroll-certificate/README.md

 Renews certificates using mTLS if they will expire within the threshold number of days.

 Before running you must:
-- Set the following application settings
+- Set the following application settings on the SCEPman app service.
     - AppConfig:DbCSRValidation:Enabled = true
     - AppConfig:DbCSRValidation:AllowRenewals = true
     - AppConfig:DbCSRValidation:ReenrollmentAllowedCertificateTypes = Static